PhD Qualifying Exam in Scientific Computing

 - To prepare the study in the suggested format (LaTeX)

-- To submit the study to the examination committee (jury) at least one month before the exam as an attachment to his/her petition for taking the qualification exam.
+- To submit the study to the secretary of institute until at the end of October (or April) as an attachment to his/her petition for taking the qualification exam.

 Expectations from Student during Exam

 - To present the submitted study in the suggested format (at most 40 minutes)

 - To answer questions about the study or the general questions related to the study (30 minutes)

 Expected Contribution: The student can make contributions by choosing one or more of the following types:

 - Literature Survey: A literature survey is required in every study, but those students who select this category will be expected to conduct a more detailed literature survey by making comparison of the previous studies and to provide an analysis-synthesis of the literature in the selected topic.